Main menu

 • Outgoing warm air "passes over" the incoming fresh air.

-Wow!
-Over the years since that revelation - largely because of the suspension of belief I had in what I was being told - I have spoken to various people in the building trade - including heating engineers - and not one of them had heard of such a system... nor could they quite get their head around how it would work.
+I have no doubt in a few years time my apparent ignorance will seem quite naive.
+But in the years since that encounter - largely because of my suspension of belief in what I was told - I spoke to various people in the building trade - including heating engineers - and not one of them had heard of such a system; nor could they get their head around how it would work.

-But it is indeed out there and known as Passive Housing.
+But it is indeed out there, and it's known as the Passive House, or PassivHaus.

 What is Passive Housing?